How to Convert a sizable SVN repository to Git

 Command Description

-svnsync sync Synchronizes a mirrored SVN repository with the latest changes from the source repository.
+svnsync sync Synchronizes the most recent changes from the source repository with a mirrored SVN repository.

-git gc --prune=now --aggressive Runs garbage collection to clean up unnecessary files and optimize the local repository aggressively.
+git gc --prune=now --aggressive Carries out trash collection to remove superfluous files and aggressively optimize the local repository.

 Understanding the Migration Process

-The second script handles the migration of binary files to Git LFS.
-It initializes Git LFS in the repository, tracks binary files with git lfs track, and commits these changes.
-The script uses the BFG Repo Cleaner, invoked with java -jar $BFG_JAR --convert-to-git-lfs, to migrate existing binaries to LFS.
-It then performs garbage collection with git gc --prune=now --aggressive to clean up the repository and forces a push of the updated history to the remote.
-This script ensures that large binary files are efficiently managed in the Git repository without cluttering the history.
+The transfer of binary files to Git LFS is managed by the second script.
+It tracks binary files with git lfs track, initializes Git LFS in the repository, and commits these changes.
+The script migrates existing binaries to LFS using the BFG Repo Cleaner, which is called with java -jar $BFG_JAR --convert-to-git-lfs.
+After that, it uses git gc --prune=now --aggressive for garbage collection to tidy up the repository and pushes the modified history to the remote.
+With this script, you can be confident that big binary files are handled effectively in the Git repository without taking up too much space in the history.

 #!/bin/bash